prestoalvarez/celestia-zkevm-hl-testnet/crates/ev-prover/README.md

     RUST_LOG="ev_prover=debug" ev-prover start
     ```

-The service will join the tasks in `src/prover/programs/combined.rs` and `src/prover/programs/message.rs`.
+The service will join the tasks in `src/prover/programs/batch.rs` and `src/prover/programs/message.rs`.

 ## Running the ev-prover service using the `ev-exec` and `ev-range-exec` circuits
-The default mode, without the `combined` feature enabled, will prove every single blocks and recursively verify block proofs in a
+The default mode, without the `batch_mode` feature enabled, will prove every single blocks and recursively verify block proofs in a
 range circuit.
 This is ideal for minimum latency, but expensive when running on Succinct's prover network / when paying for every prover instance
 launch.